vPeteWalker/midway/xray/xray.rst

    Disk  - 100GB
    Nutanix provides a QCOW2 X-Ray image for AHV.

-Installation and configuration of X-RAY
+Installation and configuration of X-Ray
 =======================================

 #.
 Log into Prism.
 Click :fa:`gear`.
 In the sidebar that appears, select **Image Configuration > Upload Image**.